michelsumbul/metronSpark/README.md

-Spark reingestion of Metron data in ES
+Spark reingestion / reload of Metron data in ElasticSearch (ES)

 The Goal of this POC is to allow the reingestion of indexed metron data in ES with the help of a spark job